 In January 2017, we initiated a strategic collaboration with Servier to discover and develop multiple Anticalin-based bispecific therapeutics in IO.
-The lead program in the alliance is PRS-344 (also known as S095012), a PD-L1/4-1BB antibody-Anticalin bispecific, for which we plan to file an investigational new drug application, or IND, in the first half of 2020.
-Preclinical data for the PRS-344 program were presented at the SITC 2018 Annual Meeting.
-We achieved two preclinical milestones under the program, one in December 2018 and another in February 2019.
-We also executed our option to opt-into co-development and U.S. commercialization of PRS-344 during the first quarter of 2019.
+The lead program in the alliance is PRS-344, also known as S095012, a 4-1BB/PD-L1 Anticalin-antibody bispecific and preclinical data for the PRS-344/S095012 program were presented at the SITC 2018 Annual Meeting.
+We achieved two preclinical milestones under the program, one in December 2018 and another in February 2019 in addition to a clinical development milestone as the first patient was dosed in a global phase 1/2 in patients with solid tumors in November 2021.
+We also executed our option to opt into co-development and U.S. commercialization of PRS-344/S095012 during the first quarter of 2019.
+We hold exclusive commercialization rights for PRS-344/S095012 in the United States and will receive royalties on ex-U.S. sales from Servier for this program.
+The second active program in this alliance is PRS-352, a preclinical-stage program addressing undisclosed targets for immuno-oncology.
+We successfully completed non-GLP preclinical work in 2020 and PRS-352 is currently under further development at Servier.